 August 7, 1958: Did Judy “dis” Liberace?
 According to Mike Connolly’s column, she did while with her musical mentor Roger Edens, watching Liberace perform at The Coconut Grove.
 Judy had just given her last performance of a two-week run at The Grove on August 5th.

 August 7, 1961: The influence of Judy’s managers, Freddie Fields and David Begelman of Freddie Fields Associates is reflected in Earl Wilson’s column.
 Judy was talking about divorcing husband Sid Luft, while Fields and Begelman were allegedly trying to get a new biographer for her as well as a new residence “sans Luft.”

 August 7, 1963: While working on her new TV series, “The Judy Garland Show,” it was reported that Judy hurt her back.
 Luckily it wasn’t serious because she found time to meet with other celebrities concerning civil rights (see below).

 August 7, 1964: More legal woes for Judy.
 Estranged husband Sid Luft filed a petition with the courts to keep Judy from trying “to take their children ‘surreptitiously from the jurisdiction of the United States.”
 Judy and boyfriend Mark Herron were currently in London.

-August 7, 1965: Here’s an article about MGM makeup artist Jack Kevan, who worked on some of Judy’s film including The Wizard of Oz.
+August 7, 1965: Here’s an article about MGM makeup artist Jack Kevan, who worked on some of Judy’s films including The Wizard of Oz.

 August 7, 1966: More details about Judy’s money and marital woes.